-Under each heading list the main idea for that section along with the supporting evidence you're going to use, and don't forget to include the introduction and conclusion in your outline.
-If you take the time now to make your outline as detailed as you can, then the actually writing will be a lot easier down the road.
+Under each heading, list the main idea for that section along with the supporting evidence you're going to use, and don't forget to include the introduction and conclusion in your outline.
+If you take the time now to make your skeleton as detailed as you can, then the actual writing will be a lot easier down the road.

 - Provide background information

-- Heart of Darkness by Joseph Conrad; originally published 1899.
-The novel tells the story of a man's decent into savagery in the African jungle.
+- Heart of Darkness by Joseph Conrad; originally published in 1899.
+The novel tells the story of a man's descent into savagery in the African jungle.

 - Body Paragraph #1 - Light in Lord of the Flies

-- Topic Sentence: When the boys first land on the island, they are showered in bright, tropical sunlight.
+When the boys first land on the island, they are showered in the bright, tropical sunlight.